-Having just turned eighteen, Dai's meteoric rise through the ranks continued with a call up to the Pontypridd senior squad for the 2003/2004 season, showing supreme confidence in his ability to cope with the demands of life in the premier division.
-Putting in some outstanding match winning performances, Dai's huge potential as a pivot well capable of marshalling his back line, was rewarded with a call up to the Wales FIRA under 19 squad for the Six Nations championship, and World Cup tournament in South Africa, in the spring of 2004, with the additional honour of captaining the team.
+Dai's meteoric rise through the ranks continued with a call up to the Pontypridd senior squad for the 2003/2004 season.
+Putting in some outstanding match winning performances, Dai's potential was rewarded with a call up to the Wales FIRA under 19 squad for the Six Nations championship, and World Cup tournament in South Africa, in the spring of 2004, with the additional honour of captaining the team.

-Having figured for the Warriors Academy, Dai was also selected to tour South Africa with the regional development team in the summer of 2004, all this whilst having just completed his 'A' levels at school.
+Having figured for the Warriors Academy, Dai was also selected to tour South Africa with the regional development team in the summer of 2004.

 Becoming the pivot of Ponty's midfield play in the club's premier division campaigns, Dai went on to achieve further international honours with Wales at under 21 level, and at the commencement of the 2005 - 2006 season, achieveing full time regional academy status with the Blues.